damozhiying/spring-cloud-config-file-monitoring/README.md

 # spring-cloud-config-file-monitoring app
 ## Base Code
-Base code is taken from:  https://github.com/spring-guides/gs-centralized-configuration.git
+Base code is taken from:  https://github.com/spring-guides/gs-centralized-configuration.git.
+This example is based on a manual /refresh trigger from the client after, it is not configured for automatic properties refreshing.

 ## Project description
 This is a Spring Cloud Config example application which monitors for local folder configuration files updates and notifies clients about these changes.